 The new Dubey & Schaldenbrand Grand Shar DB (ref.
 GSAR-ST-BKW-LS) chronograph that the Swiss-based watchmaker is going to pull the proverbial wraps off during the upcoming Baselworld 2011 trade show offers a time-proven Swiss-made automatic movement in a mildly oversized, yet ergonomically shaped case.

-I am not sure whether it is technically correct to call the Swiss-based company a “micro-brand” (after all, this is a not a publicly traded company and they neither don’t have nor are particularly inclined to share information about their market share and sale numbers,) but I am more or less confident that, being an independent watchmaker -a dying breed in this era of continuous “market consolidation”- Dubey & Schaldenbrand is destined to either stick to their strategy of offering unique, easily recognizable timekeepers or slowly fade into oblivion like dozens of brands before them.
+I am not sure whether it is technically correct to call the Swiss-based company a “micro-brand” (after all, this is a not a publicly-traded company and they neither don’t have nor are particularly inclined to share information about their market share and sale numbers,) but I am more or less confident that, being an independent brand -a dying breed in this era of continuous “market consolidation”- Dubey & Schaldenbrand is destined to either stick to their strategy of offering unique, easily recognizable timekeepers or slowly fade into oblivion like dozens of brands before them.

 While this new “Grand Shar DB” collection with its unusual design probably won’t enjoy an instant success among millions of enthusiasts, I am almost positive that the same unusual design will let them attract attention of serious customers who are mature enough to buy a watch that is actually interesting instead of yet another Rolex.

 Judging by the corporate website, at the time of writing this brief review the collection will be available not only in a stainless steel case (pictured,) which is going to be a mass-produced job, but also in a limited edition yellow gold (150 pieces) and steel with its bezel adorned with 45 ceramic baguettes (50 pieces.)